joshloyal/drforest/README.md

 <img src="/images/lsvi_local.png" alt="local subspace variable importances" width="600">
 </p>

+From these plots, we conclude that at x = (-1.5, 1.5, 0, 0, 0), simultaneously
+increasing or decreasing both Feature 1 and Feature 2 influences the regression function.
+On the other hand, at x = (0.5, -0.5, 0, 0, 0), simultaneously
+increasing Feature 1 while decreasing Feature 2, or vice versa, is influential.

 Simulation Studies and Real-Data Applications
 ---------------------------------------------
 This package includes the simulation studies and real-data applications found in Loyal et al. (2021)<sup>[[6]](#References)</sup>: